-A newer variety of the Anthurium family, the 'Cobra" grows in a birds nest shape and sort of prehistoric in appearance.
-A unusual species of Anthurium, its foliage is leathery a and a shade of burgundy/purple in color that darkens as it matures.
-With a compact growth pattern, this plant prefers bright indirect light and high humidity for best growth.
+A newer variety of the Anthurium, the 'Cobra" grows in a birds nest shape and sort of prehistoric in appearance.
+A unusual variety, its foliage is leathery and a shade of burgundy/purple in color that darkens as it matures.

 Ed's Plant Profile